MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/global_ocean.rst

 +++++++++++++++++

 The ``WC14`` and ``WCwISC14`` meshes are the Water Cycle regionally refined meshes for E3SM v3.
-It has higher resolution (~14-km) around the continental US, the Arctic Ocean, and a section of the North Atlantic containing the Gulf Stream.
+They have higher resolution (~14-km) around the continental US, the Arctic Ocean, and a section of the North Atlantic containing the Gulf Stream.
 The resolution elsewhere varies between 35 km at the South Pole to 60 km at mid latitudes, with a band of 30-km resolution around the equator.